Distortion coefficients of the $\alpha$-Grushin plane: Abstract

 \section{Abstract}

 We compute the distortion coefficients of the $\alpha$-Grushin plane.
 They are expressed in terms of generalised trigonometric functions.
-Estimates for the distortion coefficients are then obtained and a conjecture of a curvature-dimension condition for the generalised Grushin planes is suggested.
+Estimates for the distortion coefficients are then obtained and a conjecture of a synthetic curvature condition for the generalised Grushin planes is suggested.